-The choice to not allow public access to this information may be made at anytime by submitting a written request to the Human Resources Department.

-Employees may choose by written request to keep private their address, phone number, emergency contact information, and information that reveals whether they have family members and personal e-mail addresses.
-New or terminated employees have 14 days of hire or termination to submit a request.
-Otherwise, personal information will be released to the public.
-Employees may choose to open or close access to this information at any time by submitting a written statement to the Human Resources Department.
+The choice to not allow public access to this information may be made at any time by submitting a written request to the Human Resources Department.
+New or terminated employees have 14 days after hire or termination to submit a request.
+Otherwise, personal information will be released to the public until a request to withhold the information is submitted.